joed7/Python/modules.md

 In order to view help for a python module, `help('moduleName')` can be used in the python command shell, while the command `dir('moduleName')` displays the attributes and methods of a module.

+__Installing External Module Using Pip__

+Pip is a tool for installing or managing Python packages.
+According to wikipaedia

+`pip is a recursive acronym that can stand for either "Pip Installs Packages" or "Pip Installs Python"`

+For installation instructions, refer to [pip documentation](https://pip.pypa.io/en/stable/installing/#install-pip).

 [Previous](https://github.com/joed7/fose_python/blob/master/syntax.md)  |  [Home](https://github.com/joed7/Python/blob/master/home.md)  |  [Next](https://github.com/joed7/fose_python/blob/master/filemangement.md)